TRUTH ABOUT FUR

-The North American Fur Industry Communications group (NAFIC) brings together leading fur authorities in Canada and the USA with a mandate to provide accurate information about this remarkable heritage industry.
+Truth About Fur is a website and blog that brings together leading fur authorities in Canada and the USA with a mandate to provide accurate information about this remarkable heritage industry.

-“ Truth About Fur ” is intended to give a voice to the men and women who carry on this unique artisanal tradition, working as fur farmers and trappers, processors and traders, designers and craftspeople.
+Truth About Fur is intended to give a voice to the men and women who carry on this unique artisanal tradition, working as fur farmers, trappers, traders, processors, designers, craftspeople, and retailers.

 American Mink Council (AMC)